EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/13_monitoring.md

 # slowlog

-* Mécanisme permettant de logger les requêtes dépassant un certain temps d'exécution
+* Mechanism allowing to log requests exceeding a certain execution time
-* Ces informations seront disponibles dans un fichier de log spécifique
+* This information will be available in a specific log file
-* On peut configurer un threshold pour les requêtes de
+* We can configure a threshold for queries of
-    * recherche (query)
+    * search (query)
-    * récupération (fetch)
+    * fetch
-    * index (index)
+    * index

 ---